glaracuente/resource_pool_cli/README.md

 - The server for running the CLI needs to have docker installed before running the setup script.
 - This entire project have only been tested on Ubuntu 16.04.

-## Project Challenges:

-__Unique token/hash per cluster__ - Each k8s clusters requires a unique token and hash for a worker node to join it.
-To address this, I use ansible to get this token/hash from the master, and then dynamically create a "join" playbook that is unique to each cluster.

-__Resizing clusters__ - A user may ask to decrease a pool by 24 cores, but the reality with bare-metal servers is that some servers can have 24 cores and 32 GB of ram, while other have 12 cores and 256 GB of ram.
-In most cases, the GB of ram will be higher than the core count, so I chose to sort the available servers in decreasing order or core count, unless the user is specifically looking for a large memory change.
-The user is also warned about the potential change before changes occur.

-__Total lifeycle of servers__ - During the lifecycle of a server, it can be a k8s master, worker node, or generally available server in the fleet of hardware.
-With that in mind, I made sure that everytime a server is returned to the fleet, all of the k8s configs are reset, and before a server try to join a k8s cluster, I check that it has the proper packages installed.
-I began the project using INI files for the ansible inventory, but since I need to transer servers so often, I found that YAML was a better format, and I had to refactor my code to handle this change.

 ## Future Work:

 __Auto Healing__ - A scheduler needs to keep track of the desired resource counts for each pool.
 When a server goes down, the scheduler should notice the decrease in resources, and automatically replace the serve and notify an admin, create a ticket, etc.